A live screening and performance of ‘Brutti ma Buoni’ in the Nishi Gallery.

 Canberra’s reception of “Brutti ma Buoni’ was immense.
 We wanted to give everyone a big kiss on the mouth for coming out in the cold and for being a beautiful and thoughtful crowd.
 After the screening Tilman played modern minimalist records.
 We drank Monster cocktails and wine and talked about the need to protect and preserve our big Canberra brutes.

-‘Brutti ma Buoni’ comprises of two works.
-A short film of Brutalist buildings by U-P and Coco & Maximilian and an accompanying sound piece by Speak Percussion.
+‘Brutti ma Buoni’ comprised of two works.
+A short film by U-P and Coco & Maximilian featuring Brutalist buildings and an accompanying sound piece by Speak Percussion.
 Together they work to observe and orchestrally arrange Brutalism.
 What can we see when we really look at these monolithic structures in detail?
 What do their rough textures, shadows and unadorned geometries reveal?
 What might these beasts sound like?
 Cavernous and vast?
 Drone-like?
 Repetitive?
 Hypnotic?
 Oppressive, optimistic or sublime?